-You and I, walking along in the middle of Portsmouth.
-Someone calls out from a car: “I need to get the Isle of Wight Ferry!
+Imagine you and I are walking through the centre of Portsmouth.
+Someone calls out from a car, “I need to get the Isle of Wight Ferry!
 I am in a hurry!”
 If someone called through their car window asking for directions, we may just simply tell them how to get to the ferry and that’s all the advice we need to give.

 But, let’s unpick this a little and pretend for a moment that we’re experts in getting to the Isle of Wight.
 Have we met the driver’s needs?
-We answered their question, for which they might be entirely satisfied.
+We answered their question and they might be entirely satisfied.
 Job done.
-In other circumstances, they might be quite prepared to pay our fee.
-But have we really done the best job we can for them – as experts in our field?
+But have we really done the best job we can for them, as experts in our field?

-If a business comes to me with a specific request, for example, please help me buy this building to put my business in and all I do is help them buy the building then I am a service provider.
+If a business comes to me with a specific request – please help me buy this building to put my business in – and all I do is help them buy the building then I am a service provider.
 What can I offer a client as an expert in commercial property that will do more than simply point them in the right direction?
-I can enquire into the reasons behind the purchase and challenge the assumptions and motivations behind the request and if inform the client and build their understanding of the implications and consequences of purchasing a property to put their business in and if I help the client to use the right mechanisms for owning the property and leasing it back to the business then I have shown myself to be an expert and that in fact is what the business owner needed, rather than a service provider.
+I can enquire into the reasons behind the purchase and challenge the assumptions and motivations behind the request.
+I would inform the client whilst building their understanding of the implications and consequences of purchasing a property.
+I would also help the client to use the right mechanisms for owning the property and then leasing it back to the business.
+In doing so, I have shown myself to be an expert and an expert is in fact what the business owner needed, rather than a service provider.

-I have not just been helpful in meeting the client’s needs but have been an expert in guiding them towards a significantly better solution; perhaps one they had not contemplated.
-Even though they had all the data, they didn’t have the skills, knowledge and experience to realise that ‘better solution’ from it.
+I have not just met the client’s needs but have guided them towards a significantly better solution; perhaps one they had not contemplated.
+Even though they had all the data, they didn’t have the skills, knowledge and experience to point themselves in the right direction.

 Experts add value – that’s what experts do.